stefantroschka.de

 2013

-My graduate project in cooperation with the Design Department at the University of Applied Sciences in Hamburg is an immersive installation based on Franz Kafka's Der Bau.
-By using 3D sound and a panoramic projection Der Bau tells the story of a badger living in his burrow, being torn between selfconfidence and paranoia.
-The installation lets the audience dive into the badger's environment and headspace, starting with the calm and secure feeling inside his burrow versus his fear of the outer world of the forest.
-Through the dramaturgy the listener is able to follow the badger's frequent changes of mind from his supposedly set opinions to their opposites; to the point where he loses trust in his own concept of security.
+My final project in collaboration with the Design Department at the Hamburg University of Applied Sciences is an immersive audio-visual installation based on the story Der Bau by Franz Kafka.
+Through the use of 3D sound and a panoramic projection, Der Bau tells the story of a badger who lives in his burrow and is torn between self-confidence and paranoia.
+The installation immerses the audience in the life and thoughts of the badger, from the calm and secure feeling of his burrow to his fear of the outside world of the forest.
+Through the audio-visual interpretation of the narrative, the audience follows the badger's frequent changes of mind from his supposedly set opinions to their opposite; to the point where he loses trust in his own concept of security.

-visuals created by Janina Luckow, Niklas Söder and Efrén Parra
+Visuals created by Janina Luckow, Niklas Söder & Efrén Parra

-technical support by Iwer Petersen, Janina Schlichte, Axel Groot, Indra Schreiber and Hanjo Müller
+Technical Support by Iwer Petersen, Janina Schlichte, Axel Groot, Indra Schreiber & Hanjo Müller

 video panoramic projection with spatial audio system